 If you are a game developer, then I highly recommend having a small project that isn’t too serious, a stress-free project where you can experiment and just have fun.

-Anyhow, the side-SIDE-project is called “Wehbe’s Endless Platformer” (the title is a work in progress), I made it using the Godot game engine.
+Anyhow, the side-SIDE-project is called “Wehbe’s Endless Platformer” (the title is a work in progress (UPDATE: name has since been updated to Caveman vs Cave™)), I made it using the Godot game engine.

 The game is a simple physics based platformer, you control a character that has lots of hair and a big nose, which affects the physics of the game, so you better be careful.
 You could say it is a “simulation” to help you understand how it is to live as a big-nosed hairy person.

 There are currently only 3 different levels, but they loop randomly forever.
 The goal is to clear as many levels as you can.

 It is an HTML5 game so you can basically play it on any system that can use a browser.
 I added touch screen controls just recently so it should work on most mobile devices as well!
 Except on super old mobile devices.
 Make sure to turn off and hide the touch controls if you’re not on a mobile device.
 Gamepad controls should also work, but I can’t promise anything.
 Just try to push some buttons on your gamepad and see if anything happens.

 Again, it is a work in progress, and I only work on it in-between breaks from my main project!
 I will debug it and add content slowly over time.

 I hope you will give it a try!
 I made the game for people to challenge their friends to see who can clear the most levels.
 Good luck, have fun!

 You can use the navigation menu to find it in the game sections or use the link here: https://ahmadwehbe.com/caveman-vs-cave

 Peace & GOD bless!